-Non-renewal follows a decision not to continue the employment of a non-tenure track Faculty Member.
-Written notification of non-renewal shall be provided to the Faculty Member.
+Non-renewal follows a decision not to continue the employment of a non-tenure track Bargaining Unit Member.
+Written notification of termination shall be provided to the Bargaining Unit Member.
 Failure to provide notice as provided below shall not result in renewal of appointment.
-If notice is provided after the dates prescribed below, the University must pay the faculty member for the work days in the notice period in lieu of notice.
-The following schedule of notification shall be based upon consecutive years of uninterrupted service as a non-tenure track Faculty Member within the University of Alaska.
+If notice is provided after the dates prescribed below, the university must pay the Bargaining Unit Member for the work days in the notice period in lieu of notice.
+The following schedule of notification shall be based upon consecutive years of uninterrupted service as a non-tenure track Bargaining Unit Member within the university.

-- 1. Within the first two (2) years, regardless of contract extensions, the Faculty Member shall be notified no later than the expiration of the appointment. - 2.
-From the third (3rd) through the sixth (6th) years, regardless of contract extensions, the Faculty Member shall be notified not less than 45 days prior to the expiration of the appointment. - 3.
-After seven (7) years, the Faculty Member shall be notified not less than 90 days prior to the expiration of the appointment.
+- A. Within the first two years, regardless of contract extensions, the Bargaining Unit Member shall be notified no later than the expiration of the appointment. - B. From the third through the sixth years, regardless of contact extensions, the Bargaining Unit Member shall be notified not less than forty-five days prior to the expiration of the appointment. - C. After seven years, the Bargaining Unit Member shall be notified not less than ninety days prior to the expiration of the appointment. - D. Nevertheless, Bargaining Unit Members may be terminated pursuant to the terms of their appointment letter or this provision.
+However, in no event will any required notice exceed the duration of the project, grant, contract or specific end date in the appointment letter.

-FACULTY EVALUATION APPEAL WORK TEAM
+FACULTY EVALUATION APPEAL PROCESS